Where to Cut Your Own Christmas Tree

 905-888-1738 or 1-800-420-7385

-Cut a fresh, real Christms Tree and enjoy a free Family funfest!
-This year, Magic Hill is celebrabrating 33 years!
-Magic Hill is a scenic 100 acre Century Farm with over 30,000 trees.
+This year, Magic Hill is celebrabrating 35 years!
+Magic Hill is a scenic 100 acre Century Farm with mature trees.
 The wagon rides, munchouse and playgrounds create a carnival atmosphere.
+There is a limited selection this year so you are encouraged to check their other farms.
+Pre-cut trees at Magic Hill are no longer available.
+More

 Horton's Kennedy Farm